Xunnamius/next-test-api-route-handler/README.md

 Instead, the response returned by `fetch()` in your `test` function will have a `HTTP 500` status [thanks to how Next.js deals with unhandled errors in production][29].
 Prior to `2.3.0`, NTARH's behavior on unhandled errors and elsewhere was inconsistent.
-Version `3.0.0` further improves error handling, ensuring no errors slip by uncaught.
+Version `3.0.0` further improved error handling, ensuring no errors slip by uncaught.

 To guard against false negatives, you can do either of the following: